ahmed-khalil-hafsi/P2Predict/README.md

 - Perform feature/impact analysis
 - Train a machine learning model on the selected features to predict the price (or any other target)
 - Support for Ridge, XGBoost, and Random Forest ML algorithms
-- Model Export & Import
+- Models can be easily saved and loaded
-- Calculation of evaluation metrics (mean absolute error and R^2 scores are supported)
+- Evaluation metrics (mean absolute error and R^2 scores are supported)

 ### Plotting
 - Create a PDF file with model performance indicators (predicted vs actual price, distribution of prediction errors, ...)